NoBlackBoxes/LastBlackBox/boxes/computers/programming/arduino/README.md

 Install the Arduino IDE from the [Arduino](https://www.arduino.cc/en/Main/Software)
  - Download the Linux 32-bit ARM version
- - Change to the Download direcoty and extract
+ - Change to the Download directory and extract

 ```bash
 cd ~/Downloads